romulohandall/product-catalogue-web.ts/README.md

-# Product Catalogue Web
+# Product catalogue web application

 This is an example application built in Angular2/Typescript.
-In the default setup the app consumes Contentful's read-only [Product Catalogue Space Template][5] which is also consumed by our example applications available for [iOS][3] and [Android][4].
+In the default setup the app gets content from the Contentful read-only [Product Catalogue Space Template][5].
+Our example applications for [iOS][3] and [Android][4] happen to use the same space template as well.

-### What is Contentful?
+### What is Contentful
 [Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 ![Screenshots of Product Catalogue Web demo App](./src/images/product-catalogue-web-spash.png?raw=true "Screenshots")